k3po/k3po/specification/k3po.control/SPEC.md

 ##### PREPARED event

 ###### Description
-The **PREPARED** event is sent once the K3PO script is prepared for execution.
-Note: the preparation of the script is triggered by the PREPARE command.
+The **PREPARED** event is sent once on or more K3PO scripts is prepared for execution.
+Note: the preparation of the scripts are triggered by the PREPARE command.

 ###### Headers